Facts at a Glance

 We continue to explore the possibility of partnerships to establish a container terminal within the Port’s district.

 The Executive Regional Airport continues to undergo improvements to better serve private aircraft.
-Construction of a transient hangar is currently underway.
+Construction of a 6,300 square-foot transient hangar is complete.

 2016 Statistics (in Short Tons)